2021 Dance For A Chance

 At the same time, the dancers are working within their personal and professional networks – largely via social media – to raise awareness and money for Youth Emergency Services.

-Attendees enjoyed hors d’oeuvres and drinks; a silent auction, wine grab, and photo booth; and a variety of impressive dance routines with the opportunity to cheer on and vote for their favorites.
+Attendees enjoy hors d’oeuvres and drinks; a silent auction, wine grab, and photo booth, and a variety of impressive dance routines with the opportunity to cheer on and vote for their favorites.